Official guidance on PPE

 It is vital for both staff and the patients they care for that they are provided with adequate protection from infection.
 Employers and commissioners have both a legal and ethical responsibility to protect their staff.
 They must ensure that adequate protective equipment is available and that staff are trained in its use.

-The BMA continues to raise concerns about PPE supplies and to support individual members where they do not have the right PPE for the setting in which they’re working.
+The BMA continues to raise concerns with Government to ensure that lessons are learnt from the first wave and that the NHS does not experience a repeat of widespread PPE shortages.
+We also continue to support individual members where they do not have the right PPE for the setting in which they’re working.

 I wear a beard for religious reasons - am I required to remove it?

 FFP3 masks are recommended to protect staff who may be exposed to COVID-19 from aerosolised pathogens.
 These require the removal of beards to fit effectively.

 A policy requiring beard removal will have more of an impact on doctors who have a religious obligation to wear a beard.
 Under the Equality Act 2010, a policy that may have a negative impact on a certain group is justifiable if it is a proportionate way of meeting a legitimate organisational need (eg health and safety).

 In deciding if a requirement to shave is proportionate, your employer must consider the impact shaving would have upon you (eg the psychological impact of abandoning a religious practice) and balance this against the needs to protect the health and safety of others.
 In our view any requirement to remove a beard is likely to be highly exceptional.
 If there is an alternative way to meet those needs then it is unlikely to be proportionate.

 You should ask if alternative PPE can be made available for you, such as a PAPR (powered air purifying respirator) hood that provides the same protection as FFP3.
 Be aware it may difficult for your employer to access them at this time.
 You will also need to be trained on how to use, clean and re-use it effectively.